Greninja6/PERSONAL-PORTFOLIO-WEBPAGE/README.md

 MENTOR: NEELA SANTOSH

 #DESCRIPTION:
-This project is a personal developer portfolio website created to showcase my academic and internship projects in an organized and professional way.
-The website includes multiple sections such as About, Skills, Projects, and Contact with smooth scrolling navigation across the page.
-Each section is designed to clearly present my technical abilities, learning journey, and practical experience in web development.
-It highlights important works including Academix, Quest Window, Chat Application, and other college projects to represent both theoretical knowledge and practical implementation.
+This project is a personal developer portfolio website created to present my academic and internship work in a clear and organized manner.
+The purpose of this website is to act as a simple online profile where anyone can view my basic information, technical skills, and projects without needing a resume file.
+The project focuses on layout structure and presentation rather than advanced functionality.

-The primary goal of this project is to demonstrate frontend development skills, layout structuring, and responsive user interface design.
-The interface is simple, clean, and readable so that visitors can easily understand the content without distraction.
-Proper spacing, color contrast, and typography are used to improve user experience and maintain a professional appearance.
+The website is divided into sections such as About, Skills, Projects, and Contact.
+The About section introduces me and briefly explains my interest in web development.
+The Skills section lists the technologies I have learned during college and practice work.
+The Projects section displays my major works including Academix, Quest Window, Chat Application, and other small projects.
+Each project has a short explanation so visitors can understand what it does.
+The Contact section provides basic contact details.

+Navigation is implemented using simple anchor links so users can smoothly move across the page.
+The site does not contain login systems, forms connected to databases, or backend processing.
+It is purely a front-end informational website created to practice structuring content and presenting it neatly.

-The website is lightweight and optimized for fast loading performance.
-It adapts to different screen sizes and works smoothly on desktops, tablets, and mobile devices without breaking layout structure.
-This project reflects understanding of modern UI design principles and the ability to present information effectively through a well-structured web interface.
+The design is kept minimal to maintain readability.
+Basic colors, spacing, and alignment are used so the information remains the main focus.
+The layout adjusts to different screen sizes and works on mobile and desktop devices without breaking.
+The project helped in understanding how to organize content visually and how to maintain consistent styling across sections.

+This project demonstrates knowledge of semantic HTML, CSS layout handling, and responsive design principles.
+It also shows the ability to present personal work in a structured way using simple web technologies.

 #TECHNOLOGY USED:
 HTML: semantic page structure and navigation
 CSS: layout styling, responsive design, and visual appearance
 EDITOR: Visual Studio Code
 BROWSER: Opera GX

 #OUTPUT:
 <img width="1650" height="842" alt="Image" src="https://github.com/user-attachments/assets/e9441229-97fa-4d68-8889-ded52715c862" />